ElectricRCAircraftGuy/eRCaGuy_dotfiles/printers/Brother_MFC-9340CDW/README.md

 May 2026

-## General printer and driver notes
+## Background info: general printer and driver notes

 Any "driverless" driver that Ubuntu automatically installs via the "Add Printer..." setting option shown in the screenshot below is going to print _really really slow__ on this printer.
 The reason is that "driverless" drivers send over the full file, ex: as a PDF, to the printer, and then the printer has to download, process, and print the file itself.
 This printer has a very small RAM and slow processor, making this burden take about **2 minutes per page**.
 It works, but is SLOW.